1 cup heavy cream

-- While cream/milk mixture is heating, put the remaining milk, 1 cup of the sugar, cornstarch and salt into a small-medium mixing bowl.
-Whisk to combine; reserve.
-Put the pistachios and remaining ¼ cup of sugar into a food processor.
-Pulse to roughly chop; reserve.
+2. While cream/milk mixture is re-heating, put the remaining milk, sugar, cornstarch and salt into a small-medium mixing bowl.
+Whisk to combine.
+Slowly whisk in the olive oil.

-- Once milk/cream mixture comes to a simmer, add the milk/sugar mixture and stir until fully combined.
+3. Once milk/cream mixture comes to its second simmer, add the milk/sugar mixture and stir until fully combined.
 While still set over medium/medium-low heat, continuously stir until mixture boils and thickens to where it can coat the back of a spoon (this will take about 15 minutes, depending on the stove being used).

-- Remove pan from heat, stir in almond extract, pectin and pistachio/sugar mixture; cool to room temperature.
+4. Remove pan from heat, stir in pectin, strain and cool to room temperature.
 Cover and refrigerate a minimum of at least 2 hours, or overnight.
 Whisk mixture together again before pouring into the ice cream maker.

-- Pour the mixture into the mixing bowl of the Cuisinart® Ice Cream and Gelato Maker fitted with the gelato paddle.
+5. Pour the mixture into the mixing bowl of the Cuisinart® Ice Cream and Gelato Maker fitted with the ice cream paddle., of the Cuisinart Ice Cream Maker.
 Turn unit on, set Timer and press Start.
 Let mix until thickened, about 40 minutes.
 The gelato will have a soft, creamy texture.
-If a firmer consistency is desired, transfer to an airtight container and place in freezer for about 2 hours.
+If a firmer consistency is desired, transfer the ice cream to an airtight container and place in freezer for about 2 hours.
 Remove from freezer about 15 minutes before serving.